intellectual-property-office/Assets/README.md

 ## Requirements

+UK IPO assets are available in two forms.
+This repository provides you with everything you should need to start development, while the Node.js package is intended for the end user.

-As a Visual Studio project:
+#### As a Visual Studio project:
 * <a href="https://www.visualstudio.com/">Microsoft Visual Studio</a>.
 * <a href="https://nodejs.org/en/">Node.js</a> version 3.X+.
 * <a href="https://github.com/alphagov/govuk_elements">GOV.UK Elements</a>.